ndb1029/711-final-project/README.md

 ## Alpha Diversity
 <img width="1059" alt="Screenshot 2023-05-16 at 4 04 22 PM" src="https://github.com/ndb1029/711-final-project/assets/130377747/90945c09-d82e-499a-ae34-7b3a7896869c">
+  Figure 5.
+These box and whisker plots compare the level of diversity in sample 1 and 2, specifically between sample types (swab and stool).
+With a p-value of 0.0455 sample 1 had significant diversity within the swab sample type.
+Sample 2 did not have significant diversity in either the swab or stool type (p-value 0.617).

 <img width="1068" alt="Screenshot 2023-05-16 at 4 04 03 PM" src="https://github.com/ndb1029/711-final-project/assets/130377747/4a889c90-b764-44ba-ad7c-16a9440f31ff">
+  Figure 6.
+These box and whisker plots compare the level of diversity in sample 1 and 2, specifically between treatment groups (control and experimental).
+With a p-value of 0.179 sample 1 had significant diversity within the control group.
+As well, the treatment group in sample 1 has a larger median shannon entropy number than the control.
+Sample 2 did not have significant diversity in either the control or treatment groups and depicts a similar trend when looking at sample type (stool and swab) with a p-value 0.617.

 <img width="1084" alt="Screenshot 2023-05-16 at 4 04 33 PM" src="https://github.com/ndb1029/711-final-project/assets/130377747/71a59d62-c5d9-4530-bf13-79555574c8fc">